kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/upgrades.md

 The available upgrades versions for the `ROSAControlPlane` will be listed under `ROSAControlPlane.status.availableUpgrades`

-The version channel group `ROSAControlPlane.spec.channelGroup` default to stable.
-However, it can be set to fast, candidate, or nightly.
+The version channel group `ROSAControlPlane.spec.channelGroup` defaults to stable.
+However, it can be set to eus, fast, candidate, or nightly.
 Changing the version channel group will change the `ROSAControlPlane.status.availableUpgrades` accordingly.
 Note that the use of channel groups other than stable may require additional permissions.

 The Upgrade state can be checked in the conditions under `ROSAControlPlane.status`.